 After your hair transplant, your surgeon will provide you with special hair wash products to use.
 These come with specific instructions for use so that you don’t end up damaging the transplanted grafts.
-Washing your hair after a hair transplant can help to remove scabs and support the healing process.
+Washing your hair after an FUE hair surgery can help to remove scabs and support the healing process.

 How To Wash Your Hair After FUE Hair Transplant?